bbc/gel/_content/components/global-navigation.md

 ## Recommended Layout

-The components of the global navigation should be structured in the order presented here:
+The components of the global navigation should be structured in the order presented here.
+See [detailed information about the more menu draw](#more-menu) above

 ```html
 <header>